dmunguiatec/tec-material/README.md

 # LICENSE:

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.